Schutzmannschaft Battalion 118

 Schutzmannschaft Battalion 118 (Ukrainian Schuma) was a Schutzmannschaft auxiliary police battalion (Schuma).
-The core of the Schutzmannschaft battalion 118 consisted of Ukrainian nationalists from Bukovina in Western Ukraine.
-It was linked to the ultra-nationalist Organization of Ukrainian Nationalists, to its smaller Melnyk wing.
-900 members of The OUN in Bukovina marched towards eastern Ukraine as members of paramilitary Bukovinian Battalion.
+The core of the Schutzmannschaft battalion 118 consisted of Ukrainian nationalists from Bukovina in western Ukraine, and the unit included other nationalities.
+It was linked to the ultra-nationalist Organization of Ukrainian Nationalists (OUN), to its smaller Melnyk wing.
+Nine-hundred members of the OUN in Bukovina marched towards eastern Ukraine as members of the paramilitary Bukovinian Battalion.
 After reinforcement by volunteers from Galicia and other parts of Ukraine, the Bukovinian Battalion had a total number of 1,500–1,700 soldiers.
-When the Bukovinian Battalion was dissolved, many of its members and officers were reorganized as Schutzmannschaft Battalions 115 and 118.
-Among the people incorporated into the Schutzmannschaft Battalions 115 and 118 were Ukrainian participants in the Babi Yar massacre.
+When the Bukovinian Battalion was dissolved, many of its members and officers were reorganized as Schutzmannschaft battalions 115 and 118.
+Among the people incorporated into the Schutzmannschaft battalions 115 and 118 were Ukrainian participants in the Babi Yar massacre.

 The Schutzmannschaft Battalion 118 was formed by the Nazis in the spring of 1942 in Kyiv in the Reichskommissariat Ukraine.
-It was based upon Battalion 115, splitting away from the latter, but also included Soviet prisoners of war.
-A hundred members of the 115th Battalion's 3rd Company formed the 118th Battalion's 1st Company; it was the battalion's most active part, considered as its elite and consisted mostly of nationalists from Western Ukraine.
-Additional two new companies were composed of Soviet POWs, mostly Ukrainians, and local volunteers from Kyiv region.
+It was based upon Battalion 115, splitting away from it, but also included Soviet prisoners of war.
+A hundred members of the 115th Battalion's 3rd Company formed the 118th Battalion's 1st Company; it was the battalion's most active part, considered its elite and consisted mostly of nationalists from western Ukraine.
+Additionally, two new companies were composed of Soviet POWs, mostly Ukrainians and Russians, and local volunteers from the Kyiv region.
 The battalion's German commander was Sturmbannführer Erich Körner, who had his own staff of Germans, commanded by Emil Zass.

-In 1944, the battalion, led by the former Red Army officer Hryhoriy Vasiura (aged 27, executed in 1987 by the USSR), was merged back to the Battalion 115 and transferred from East Prussia to France, where it joined the 30th Waffen Grenadier Division of the SS.
+In 1944, the battalion, led by the former Red Army officer Hryhoriy Vasiura (aged 27, executed in 1987 by the USSR), was merged back to Battalion 115 and transferred from East Prussia to France, where it joined the 30th Waffen Grenadier Division of the SS.

 Operations

-In November 1942 the newly-formed Battalion 118 was transferred to Minsk (occupied Belorussian SSR, now the capital of sovereign Belarus) and from there for approximately one year to a new base on the outskirts of the former Second Polish Republic.
+In November 1942 the newly formed Battalion 118 was transferred to Minsk (occupied Byelorussian SSR, now the capital of sovereign Belarus) and from there for approximately one year to a new base on the outskirts of the former Second Polish Republic.
 It was active in the area until July 1944.
 During this time the battalion participated in the German pacification actions, part of the "dead zone" policy of annihilating hundreds of Belarusian villages in order to remove the support base for the alleged partisans.
 The 60 major and 80 smaller actions affecting 627 villages across occupied Belarus included Operation Hornung, Draufgänger, Cottbus (with 13,000 victims), Hermann (4,280) and Wandsbeck.
-Entire Jewish communities were exterminated on the general orders of Curt von Gottberg with the necessary backup provided by the Battalions 115 and 102, the Russian ROA, Baltic collaborators, Belarusian Auxiliary Police, and the SS-Sturmbrigade Dirlewanger.
+Entire Jewish communities were exterminated on the general orders of Curt von Gottberg with the necessary backup provided by the Battalions 115 and 102, Baltic collaborators, Belarusian Auxiliary Police, and the SS-Sonderbataillon Dirlewanger.
 They also fought the Polish underground.
-Close to 50 men deserted from the 115th battalion in winter of 1942-43, while dozens of the members of 118th battalion joined the UPA in Volhynia.
+Close to 50 men deserted from the 115th battalion in winter of 1942–43, while dozens of the members of 118th battalion joined the Ukrainian Insurgent Army in Volhynia.